EARTH DAY 2023

 This year, we’re again organizing an Island-wide Earth Day Scavenger Hunt and Clean Up.
 First, we encourage everyone to get out in their own neighborhood or a nearby park or preserve and pick up some trash!
 Can you pick up 51 items to honor the 51st Earth Day?
 Can you fill an entire garbage bag?
 Every bit of trash we collect benefits wildlife, helps our natural areas look great and keeps trash out of our streams, rivers and bays!

-Take a photo of the trash you collected or the scavenger hunt items you found and send them along to email@example.com – we’d love to see your good work!
+Take a photo of the trash you collected or the scavenger hunt items you found and post them to Seatuck’s Facebook page – we’d love to see your good work!